magento/devdocs/src/upgrade-compatibility-tool/install.md

 ### Recommended actions

-{{site.data.var.ee}} best practices recommend to avoid having 2 modules with the same name, if this happens the Upgrade Compatibility Tool will show a segmentation fault error.
+{{site.data.var.ee}} best practices recommend to avoid having two modules with the same name.
+If this happens, the Upgrade Compatibility Tool will show a segmentation fault error.

 To avoid this error it is recommended to run the `bin` command with the added option `-m`: